imrafaelmerino/json-values/docs/README.md

 CompletableFuture<JsValue> longitudeFuture;
 CompletableFuture<JsValue> latitudeFuture;
 CompletableFuture<JsValue> countryFuture;

+// this is a funcional effect, an immutable data structure that describes a side effect
 JsObjFuture objFut = JsObjFuture.of("name", () -> nameFuture,
                                     "age", () -> ageFuture,
                                     "languages", () -> languagesFuture,